- Project Manager, Installations : Nordpol AS

-From the architect.
+Text description provided by the architects.
 In 2014 the new city hall of Førde was officially opened.
 The work has been carried out by the Barcelona based office Mestres Wåge Arquitectes in collaboration with the Førde based firm Nordplan AS.
 Together they won the competition organized by the municipality of Førde with the aim to place all public services of the town into one single building.

 Førde is a town in Norway with approximately 10000 inhabitants.
 It is an important regional center for commerce, education and health services.
 Every summer they host the Førde International folk music Festival.